Don't Listen: Reception

 Chad Collins of Dread Central rated the film 4 out of 5 stars, assessing that "not every jump scare in Don't Listen works, but those that do work like gangbusters", with the film managing to be "gnarly and mean in ways that most haunted house movies aren't".

 Daniel Quesada of HobbyConsolas rated the film 79 out of 100 points ("good"), considering that while it is clear that the film is not precisely inventing the wheel, it turns out to be a "great bet for summer terror and has the potential to be part of something bigger".
+The Forbes review said similarly that the revelation that the ghosts are witches is "disappointing": "While the Inquisition, and witch trials over the centuries, have killed many innocent women, Don't Listen perpetrates the myth of the witch who torments and kills for no other reason than they are 'evil.'
+Don't Listen is [a] great debut feature, that uses all the well-known tropes of the haunted house horror film.
+It is an intriguing story, but in the end it does not quite come together."